 As with any surgery, certain risks are inherent.
 Sinus lift complications, although rare, can cause negative effects if you don’t know what to look for.
 The biggest risk is developing an infection.
-Although the best dentist in the Yonkers makes every effort to match your implant, sometimes rejection happens when the bone grafts are put in.
+Although dentist makes every effort to match your implant, sometimes rejection happens when the bone grafts are put in.

 When caring for your mouth after sinus lift surgery, you shouldn’t smoke, which can cause infection.
 If you have an addiction, ask your dentist about nicotine alternatives to make the process easier.
 You need to avoid rinsing and spitting after the procedure, too, so you don’t open up the wound again.

-Do you have any questions about the sinus lift surgery procedure in Yonkers?
-Would you like to schedule an appointment with the best Yonkers dentist of Park Avenue Smiles of Yonkers, Westchester County?
-Please contact our dentistry clinic for consultation with the sinus lift surgery specialist.
+Do you have any questions about the sinus lift surgery procedure?
+Would you like to schedule an appointment with the best dentist of Park Avenue Smiles?
+Please contact our dentistry center for a consultation with the sinus lift surgery specialist.